technofocus-pte/endpointmgmtwthIntuneprv/instructions/labs/lab24/Lab 24- Managing Update policies for iOS and iPadOS V1.1.md

-# Practice Lab26 : Managing Update policies for iOS and iPadOS
+# Lab 24 : Managing Update policies for iOS and iPadOS

 **Summary**